SEVEN STEPS TO THE REST OF GOD

 Notice that the Apostle Paul, when addressing the saints in Rome, associated salvation with the coming of the Day of Christ:

-And that, knowing the time, that now it is high time to awake out of sleep: for now is our salvation nearer than when we believed.
+And do this, knowing the time, that now it is high time to awake out of sleep; for now our salvation is nearer than when we first believed.
 (Romans 13:11)

 Our salvation begins instantaneously, is a process throughout our lifetime, and is to come in much greater glory at the appearing of the Lord.